martindevans/martindevans.me/_posts/2013-01-03-Game-Developers-Don't-Make-Timetables.md

 ### January

 - Basic Construct Mode (tools to create and manipulate CSG brushes)
-- Material selection for CSG brushes
+- Material Selection for CSG Brushes
 - Shape Library (a place to save and load custom shapes from, persistant)

 ### February